sajalbiswas1/unique-projects-2/README.md

 - **Unique Technology**:
     - useMutation tanstack querry loading data
 - **Projects Selling line**:
-    -  You can post your own blog here.
-You can express your opinion.
-A lot of information will be known.
-Your information can be shared with everyone.
-Solve the problem of not being able to share information.
+    - Solve the problem of not being able to share information.You can express your opinion & feedback comment in your blog.